Grants & Programs

 RFP Requirements

-Step 1: Letter of Intent – Once submitted, please allow for 2-3 business days for review.
+- Step 1: Letter of Intent - Please allow 5 business days for review, once submitted.
+Deadline: Monday, August 3, 2026.

-- All applicants must submit an LOI through the portal with a brief executive summary, the purpose of the request, budget, and project start/end date.
+- All applicants must submit a letter of intent through the portal to include: executive summary, purpose of request, budget, and project start/end date.

-Step 2: Full Proposal - Selected organizations will be invited to submit a full proposal that is due by July 12.
+- Step 2: Full Proposal - Selected organizations will be invited to submit a full proposal on or before Monday, August 10, 2026.

-- Program Description with activities, objectives, and anticipated results
+- Program Description with activities, objectives, and anticipated results, population being served, timeline and implementation plan

 - Description & measurement of anticipated client and organizational outcomes

-- A program budget detailing the proposed use of grant funds, summary of funds secured or requested
+- Detailed program budget describing the use of grant funds & summary of funds that have been secured/requested